Meanwhale/MeanscriptCLI/README.md

 prints "Hello world!"
 ```

-Then compile the script to a bytecode file `hello.mb` and run it:
+Compile the script to a bytecode file `hello.mb` and run it:

 ```
 mean cr hello.ms hello.mb
 ```

-If everything goes well, you see the text `Hello world!` in your terminal.
+If everything goes well, you'll see the text `Hello world!` in your terminal.

 You can check the content of the bytecode file: